oemof/feedinlib/README.rst

 The feedinlib is designed to calculate feedin timeseries of photovoltaic and wind power plants.
+It is part of the oemof group but works as a standalone application.

 The feedinlib is ready to use but may have some teething troubles.
 It definitely has a lot of space for further development, new and improved models and nice features.